stephen-fox/mkobsd/README.md

 - Automates the creation of unattended OpenBSD installer images (note: interactive installations are also supported)
 - Automatic downloading and verification of original OpenBSD ISO images.
-  Original ISOs are stored in a configurable directory
+  Original ISOs are cached in a configurable directory to improve build times and are re-verified on each build
 - Downloading and verification of the original OpenBSD ISO are carried out by `ftp(1)` and `signify(1)` as a non-root user.
 Both applications implement `pledge(2)`, adding a meaningful security barrier between